wiicode/cybersecurity-framework/bcsf.md

 ### Configuration
 Well-configured networks and information systems reduce unauthorized access to technologies and simplify security management across hardware, firmware, software and configuration data.
 This should include:

-- baseline build (also known as a “gold build”) is recommended to apply a well-understood, consistent and secured platform across the organization, and can also apply system hardening techniques to minimise the attack surface.
+- baseline build (also known as a “gold build”) is recommended to apply a well-understood, consistent and secured platform across the organization, and can also apply system hardening techniques to minimize the attack surface.
 Gold build images should be appropriately protected from interference and be available for use in the event of system recovery.
 - Configuration management policies or software should be used to ensure that only permitted software is installed and authorized devices, e.g. mobile devices and removable media, are permitted to connect.
 An asset management inventory could be used to manage authorized devices.
 - In addition to the gold build and permitted software installed, maintain a record of the current "known good" configuration (including, for example, patch levels, OT ladder logic) and the resources, such as patch and configuration files, required to create this environment.
 It should be possible to revert or rebuild to this known good baseline.
 - Systems, software or devices that are not actively supported by the developers should be identified, with appropriate additional security measures in place until they can be retired and removed.